Emerging Technologies 2018 Session Listing

 The program is subject to change in the weeks leading up to the conference.
 Check back here for the latest schedule, or follow us on Twitter for real-time notice of updates to the program.

-Session C4: Quantum Computing and Photonics
+Session C4: Radiation Detection and Imaging

 Start Time: 09:00, Friday, May 11

 - 9:00 Paul Lecoq, CERN-European Organization for Nuclear Research

 A metamaterial approach to reach 10 ps timing resolution with a scintillator-based detector

 The future generation of radiation detectors is more and more demanding on timing performance for a wide range of applications, such as time of flight (TOF) techniques for PET cameras, precise event time tagging in high luminosity accelerators and a number of photonic applications based on single photon detection.

 There is a consensus for gathering Europe’s multidisciplinary academic and industrial excellence around the ambitious challenge to develop a 10ps TOF PET scanner (TOFPET).
 The goal is to reduce the radiation dose, scan time, and costs per patient, all by an order of magnitude.

 To achieve this ambitious goal it is essential to improve the performance of each component of the detection chain: light production, light transport, photodetection, readout electronics.

 This talk will concentrate on the light production and light transport.
 It will be shown that the introduction of a number of disruptive technologies, such as multifunctional heterostructures combining the high stopping power of well know scintillators with the ultrafast photon emission resulting from the 1D, 2D or 3D quantum confinement of the excitons in nanocrystals, as well as photonic crystals and photonic fibers, open the way to new radiation detector concepts with unprecedented performance.

 - 9:20 Maurice Garcia-Sciveres, Lawrence Berkeley National Laboratory